srp33/WishBuilder/StatusReports/LINCS_PhaseI_Level5-status.md

 &#9989;	First column of file is titled "Sample"

 &#10060;	The value for variable "pert_time_unit" for all samples is the same ("h").

+&#10060;	The value for variable "donor_ethnicity" for all samples is the same ("Caucasian").

 &#9989;	Row 1: Success